vpsfreecz/vpsadminos/docs/user-guide/containers.md

 file        /tank/log/ct/myct01.log                                                  valid     LXC log file
 ```

-The template is extracted into a ZFS dataset that becomes the container's rootfs.
+The container image is imported into a ZFS dataset that becomes the container's
-Then there is a standard LXC configuration, followed by a config for *osctld*.
+rootfs.
+Then there is a standard LXC configuration, followed by a config for
+*osctld*.
 The container's existence is defined by that config.
-And the last entry is the
+And the last entry
-log file, where you can find errors if the container cannot be started.
+is the log file, where you can find errors if the container cannot be started.

 To start the container, use: